Learn

 • conjugations;

-• pronunciation notes;
+• pronunciation reminders;

 • collocations;